OpenRowingCommunity/c2bluetooth/README.md

 ## Unit Testing
 Tests can be run with `flutter test` or `flutter test --coverage` for coverage information.

-Generate a HTML coverage report with `genhtml coverage/lcov.info -o coverage/html` (may require installing something. see [here](https://stackoverflow.com/questions/50789578/how-can-the-code-coverage-data-from-flutter-tests-be-displayed))
+Generate a HTML coverage report with `genhtml coverage/lcov.info -o coverage/html` (may require installing something. see [here](https://stackoverflow.com/questions/50789578/how-can-the-code-coverage-data-from-flutter-tests-be-displayed)).
+This `coverage` directory is gitignored already.